Kirk Shooting Investigation, Economic Round-up, Brazil's Bolsanaro Convicted

 I stopped to talk to Utah Valley University freshman James Jordan, who was walking through campus, and he said he remains pretty rattled.

-The man that did shoot him is still undetermined, and how close we live, he could be anywhere.
+The man that did shoot him is still undetermined and how close we live.
+He could be anywhere.

+Well, others in the area assume the shooter is long gone from Utah, so are not as worried.
 So turning back to the investigation, do we have any sense of what the next phase looks like?

-Yeah, well investigators recovered a rifle and unused rounds believed to be the shooters and that's now being forensically examined in a lab along with palm prints and an impression from the Converse sneakers authorities say the shooter was wearing.
+Yeah, well, investigators recovered a rifle and unused rounds believed to be the shooters, and that's now being forensically examined in a lab along with palm prints and an impression from the Converse sneakers authorities say the shooter was wearing.

 Law enforcement gathered this from where the shooter escaped from the roof, right?